 The Medical Scientist Training Program sponsors a one-day symposium in the spring featuring an outside keynote speaker, oral presentations of student research, student poster presentations and activities to foster student-faculty interactions.
 The symposium is organized by the student Seminars Committee.

 The keynote speaker is an MD-PhD physician-scientist with an active research program.
-The speaker is selected by MSTP students with input from the Honors Lecture Committee of the University of Wisconsin School of Medicine and Public Health to give a Beyer Lecture.
+The speaker is selected by MSTP students with guidance from the MSTP director.

 2019 Annual Spring Symposium information